 In short, I don’t like Zelie and I’m not buying the story so far.
 It feels far-fetched, and while it is a fantasy novel, I think a good fantasy novel should feel real and give the reader a full immersive experience, but this book doesn’t do that for me.

-I was not impressed with the lack of creativity of the world-building elements of the story in overall.
+I was least impressed with the lack of creativity of the world-building elements of the story overall.
 The way in which the story is written reads incredibly unauthentic to a prehistoric Nigerian experience, specifically Yorubaland (as ‘Nigeria’ couldn’t possibly have existed at this time).
 I think the book needs the readers to be unfamiliar with Nigeria and Yoruba culture to sell the story.
 Its clear that the target readers are non-Nigerians and perhaps non-Africans who don’t know about the places, cultures and religions the author attempted to craft her story around, but for me (an Edo and a part time book-worm) it reads lazy, unimaginative and unauthentic.

 The names of most of the characters also don’t feel authentic to a prehistoric Yoruba region.
 Zelie, Amari, Inan, Tzain – none of the names of the main characters are Yoruba names, which just doesn’t fit in the world depicted in the story.